 - an aneurysmal diameter of 4 to 5.0 cm that has increased in size by 0.5 cm in the last 6 months

 - an aneurysmal diameter that measures twice the size of the normal infrarenal aorta

 - a ruptured abdominal aortic aneurysm (see Policy Guidelines).

-The use of endoprostheses approved by the FDA as a treatment of abdominal aortic aneurysms is considered investigational for the following clinical situations:
+The use of endoprostheses approved by the FDA as a treatment of AAAs is considered investigational when the above criteria are not met, including but not limited to the following clinical situations: